nazar-pc/CSTester/readme.md

 ## Manual

-Download zip/tarball from GitHub repository and extract to project directory (actually, only `src/nazarpc/CSTester.php` file is needed, so, you can extract only this one file.
+Download zip/tarball from GitHub repository and extract to project directory (actually, only `src/nazarpc/CSTester.php` file is needed, so, you can extract only this one file (for CLI mode, for HTML copy `includes` directory).

 # How to use?